 This course will cover topics related to sexuality, including sexual health and satisfaction.
-Topics include: the anatomy and physiology of sexual functioning; sexual health, including an overview of sexually transmitted infections (STIs); sexual dysfunctions and paraphilic disorders and empirically-based treatment implications; clinical considerations when working with the LGBTQ population; and the impact of trauma and infidelity on sexual functioning.
+Topics include: the anatomy and physiology of sexual functioning; sexual health, including an overview of sexually transmitted infections (STIs); sexual dysfunctions and paraphilic disorders and empirically based treatment implications; clinical considerations when working with the LGBTQ population; and the impact of trauma and infidelity on sexual functioning.

-CLINICAL PSYCHOLOGY PRACTICE AND MANAGEMENT GRAL703 (3 cr.)
-Pre-requisites: All courses through Block 6
+GRAL703 CLINICAL PSYCHOLOGY PRACTICE AND MANAGEMENT (3 cr.)

 The fundamentals of psychological practice management in private, public and managed care settings will be reviewed.
-Emphasis will be placed upon accounting, budgeting, financial, staffing, and management practices in light of statutory regulations, state law, and marketplace trends.
+Emphasis will be placed upon accounting, budgeting, financial, staffing, and management practices considering statutory regulations, state law, and marketplace trends.
 Cultural factors will be considered in relation to their role in designing, locating, and managing a private practice.

 GRAL704 PSYCHOLOGY OF BILINGUALISM (3 cr.)

 Pre-requisite: PSYD703